 The application of Aleph and Tilde to the Sisyphus dataset shows that, even if the dataset can fit in main memory, the execution times are too large to apply the systems to the whole dataset.
-This shows that the current limitations of ILP systems regards the execution times rather than the memory space.
+This suggests that the current limitations of ILP systems regard the execution times rather than the memory space.
 Even with a dataset that is 2 % of the original dataset, the execution times are of the order of a few hours.

 The comparison between Aleph and Tilde over the considered sample shows that Tilde is superior both in terms of the accuracy of the learned theory and of the execution times.
+In particular, if we compute the two series of accuracies with a t-test [3], we obtain 19.2 as the value of the t statistics, that means that the difference in accuracy is significant at more than a 99.99% level.